Immanuel’s Giving Tree Ministry

 Bring 10 of grocery items for Tithing made Visual

-Choose a name from the Giving Tree in the lobby and put your name in the notebook to indicate you’re taking responsibility for bringing that gift.
+Choose a name by signing up online (see link below) or choosing a tag from the Giving Tree in the lobby and put your name in the notebook to indicate you’re taking responsibility for bringing that gift.
 Extra gifts you’d like to donate will be happily accepted.
 If they’re wrapped, please put on the box what it is, size, age group it is for.
 If you donate unwrapped gifts, we have a group of volunteers who will wrap them.
 Cash donations are also accepted.

 Help shop for extra groceries.
 Meet at Walmart on North Reserve.
 Let Eileen Brown know you are coming- 214-4080